What is Predictive Maintenance?

 - Not Cost-Effective for All Assets: In facility-centric environments, other maintenance techniques are often cheaper and more effective than predictive maintenance.
 The cost of setting up PdM on low-value assets may outweigh any potential benefits.

 The decision whether to use predictive maintenance depends on the return on investment (ROI), which is to say, will the money saved on a reduction in asset failures meaningfully exceed the costs of maintenance.
 Organizations should also consider an asset’s cost and criticality.
 It is most appropriate for manufacturing and production assets that are critical to the organization and assets with high repair and replacement costs.
 Organizations with remote or mobile assets, such as the oil and gas industry or those involved with fleet maintenance, can also benefit from predictive maintenance.

 As we mentioned in the list of disadvantages, PdM is not suitable for some facility assets like buildings.
 For example, monitoring a roof for leaks would require numerous sensors to be installed without a guarantee that they will be located in areas where leaks will occur.
 In this case, preventive maintenance (e.g. periodic inspections) is a more appropriate option.
 Additionally, it is not cost-effective to set up a predictive maintenance program for equipment that is relatively cheap to replace in the event of catastrophic failure.

-Predictive maintenance activities are best implemented with the help of CMMS software like FTMaintenance, which supports any maintenance strategy by providing a single platform for documenting, managing, and tracking maintenance activities.
+Predictive maintenance activities are best implemented with the help of CMMS software like FTMaintenance, which provides a single platform for documenting, managing, and tracking maintenance activities.
 FTMaintenance is comprehensive work order software that automates work order creation, notification and distribution, and closure.
 Mobile CMMS features allow you to manage work orders on-the-go.
 To see how FTMaintenance can help you improve your maintenance operations, schedule your demo today.